objectivedynamics42/studio-one/RecordingNotes.md

 ![input tab](https://github.com/objectivedynamics42/studio-one/blob/main/images/inputs-tab.png?raw=true)

 See also [how to set recording levels (video)](https://www.youtube.com/watch?v=Qz0afhER6fo).

+## Hiding unused channels
+You can hide tracks using [the channel list](#channel_list)

+## Automatically returning to the start of a track once you've finished playing or recording
+Transport | Options |  Return to Start on Stop

 ## The Studio One User Interface
 ### Viewing the console